ctr-l/digital-garden/_pages/index.md

 # Welcome! 🌱

 <p style="padding: 3em 1em; background: #f5f7ff; border-radius: 4px;">
-  Take a look at <span style="font-weight: bold">[[Your first note]]</span> to get started on your exploration.
+  Take a look at <span style="font-weight: bold">[[what is cyber security]]</span> to get started on your exploration.
 </p>

-This digital garden template is free, open-source, and [available on GitHub here](https://github.com/maximevaillancourt/digital-garden-jekyll-template).
+This digital garden is being cultivated as my Something Awesome for LAWS3040: Regulation for Cyber Security.

-The easiest way to get started is to read this [step-by-step guide explaining how to set this up from scratch](https://maximevaillancourt.com/blog/setting-up-your-own-digital-garden-with-jekyll).
-If you need any help, my [DMs are open on Twitter (@vaillancourtmax)](https://twitter.com/vaillancourtmax). 👋
+The template is open-source, created by [(@vaillancourtmax)](https://twitter.com/vaillancourtmax).

 <style>
   .wrapper {